Born This Way Ball: Background and development

 Upon the release of "Judas", the second single from Born This Way, Lady Gaga confirmed in an interview that she would embark on a concert tour in 2012, in which she would visit Latin American countries for the first time, like Brazil, Chile and Colombia, and would be returning to Mexico.
 In November 2011, producer DJ White Shadow asserted that Gaga was "doing [work] for the next round of touring", adding that the singer's main objective in the following year was to continue preparing for the Born This Way Ball, as well as write new songs for her next studio album.
 Fernando Garibay, who began collaborating with Gaga on The Fame Monster (2009), felt that Born This Way was one of his most personal moments.
 He opined: "This album was the most personal [because of] the amount of detail that went into this record, the amount of passion [and] emotion from her and the team.
 Every song was a story towards the 'Born This Way' theme.
 We're excited now, putting that into the tour and expressing that on a live performance level."
 In comparison to her previous tour, Garibay affirmed that the shows of the Born This Way Ball would be more "exaggerated".

 A promotional poster of the tour was released on February 7, 2012, which was described by Billboards Ray Waddell as a "bizarre poster that portrays the ball as a campy, medieval-meets-the-80's kingdom."
 It features Gaga's face hovering over dark clouds looking down from the sky, and includes colors such as neon-purple and turquoise.
 She is also fused into a keytar, standing near her dancers in front of a medieval castle.
 The first leg for the Born This Way Ball was announced the following day, revealing that Gaga would perform several concerts in Asia, including in Hong Kong, Singapore and South Korea.
 Additional dates were added to the Asia-Pacific leg on February 15, 2012.
 Live Nation Global Touring CEO Arthur Fogel and his team would steer around the tour, as they did the bulk of The Monster Ball Tour (2010–11).
 Fogel explained that "The last tour established [Gaga] as a major act worldwide and I believe this tour will be an extension of that, particularly considering we're going to territories she's never been in, like Southeast Asia and Latin America."

-Lady Gaga performing "The Edge of Glory" in a Versace-designed cloth.
-Donatella Versace provided multiple outfits for the tour.
+Lady Gaga performing "The Edge of Glory" in a Versace-designed outfit.
+Donatella Versace provided multiple costumes for the tour.